linguistcrg/linguistcrg.github.io/experience.md

 **Rabobank**
 *Utrecht, Netherlands*
 *Oct.
 2024 – Present*
-- Leading the transition of Rabobank’s customer support chatbot from a rule‑based system to a Generative AI architecture using LLMs.
+- Integrating fallback mechanisms and Retrieval‑Augmented Generation (RAG) to customer service LLM to ensure factual accuracy and mitigate hallucinations.
-- Integrating fallback mechanisms and Retrieval‑Augmented Generation (RAG) pipelines to ensure factual accuracy and mitigate hallucinations.
+- Transitioning Rabobank’s customer support chatbot from rule‑based system to GenAI architecture using LLMs.
 - Performing evaluations for accuracy, safety, and compliance in the banking context using internal datasets.
-- Developing prompt engineering strategies for domain‑specific tasks like financial advice and user intent classification.
+- Improving critical production models through CI/CD methodology to avoid downtime.
-- **Achieved:** Optimised the GenAI aspect of the chatbot to deploy it in production.
+- **Achieved:** Transitioned customer service chatbot to near 100% GenAI answers.
 80% of GenAI answers achieved a perfect score according to human evaluators, and 0% harmful answers were generated.